-Elpida Memory Inc. bondholders urged a Japanese court to reject Micron Technology Inc. (MU)’s planned 200 billion yen ($2.5 billion) takeover of the bankrupt memory-chip maker, saying the deal is “severely detrimental.”
+Elpida Memory Inc. bondholders urged a Japanese court to reject Micron Technology Inc. (MU:US)’s planned 200 billion yen ($2.5 billion) takeover of the bankrupt memory-chip maker, saying the deal is “severely detrimental.”

 “The creditors cannot be compelled to accept a Micron transaction that produces a recovery below that which would result from a liquidation of the estate,” the bondholders said.

 An Elpida spokesman declined to comment and asked not to be named, citing company policy.
 Dan Francisco, a spokesman for Boise, Idaho-based Micron, didn’t immediately respond to a phone message and e-mail outside office hours.

 Scuttling the Deal

 “It would be difficult for bondholders to scuttle the deal,” said Koji Ishikawa, a lawyer at DLA Piper in Tokyo, who isn’t involved in the case.
 Still, “there may be room for negotiation if bonds are privately placed and have veto provisions,” he said.

 Micron agreed to pay 60 billion yen in cash at the closing of the deal, while the remaining 140 billion yen in future annual installments through 2019 will come from cash flow generated by Micron’s payments for chips made by Elpida, according to the July 2 statement.